Division of Social Sciences

-The history minor consists of at least six courses: one of the introductory sequences (101 and 102; 103 and 104; 201 and 202) and at least four more courses at the 300 or 400 level.
-At least one of the upper-level courses must be in U.S. history; at least one must be outside of U.S. history.
-Introductory sequences must be taken at the college level; AP credits will not count toward the history minor.
+The history minor consists of at least six courses: HIS 111, one U.S. History survey (201 or 202), one non-U.S. History survey (203, 204, 205, or 206), and three more courses at the 300 or 400 level.
+At least one of the upper-level courses must be in U.S. history; at least one must be in non-U.S. history.
+Introductory courses must be taken at the college level; AP credits will not count toward the history minor.

 Focuses on ancient societies, from Sumer through imperial Rome, whose cultures contributed to the development of Western civilization.
 The course stresses the multiplicity of cultures that melded and conflicted in the ancient Near Eastern and Mediterranean worlds, and looks to the origins of cultural symbols that appear and reappear in the emerging Western world.